szczepanski/cloud-aws/README.md

 ## IAM Role - Identity and Access Management

 Allows entities to call AWS services on one's behalf.
-Purpose: to allow instance to perform specific actions and stronger security as AWS will handle permissions behind the scenes.
+Purpose: to allow the instance to perform specific actions and stronger security as AWS will handle permissions behind the scenes.

-IAM => Roles - pick service that will be using the role: EC2 Always go for least previlleged access method.
+IAM => Roles - pick service that will be using the role: EC2 Always go for the least privileged access method.

 12. Create a role with no permissions as these will be established and added later.
 Name it Dev-1EC2-Role